TEXAS COURT REPORTING SCHOOLS GUIDE

 Some court reporting schools in Texas have voice recognition programs as well as steno-mask.
 It should be noted that Texas does allow these forms of court reporting, but over half the states do NOT.
 This should be a consideration if you might relocate at anytime during your professional career.

 Surveys indicate that most legal professionals prefer realtime machine court reporters over voice recognition for various reasons.
-For more information on voice recognition CLICK HERE.

 How do I Become Certified to Work as a Court Reporter in Texas, if I attend an Online at Home Training Program?